 The accounting treatment of long-term debt depends on whether the assets are utilized in governmental fund operations and whether they are reported in the government-wide or fund financial statements.
 All long-term debt to be repaid from governmental resources is reported as liabilities on the government-wide statements.
-The long-term debt consists of general obligation bonds and/or notes payable, pension and other post-employment benefits and accrued compensated absences.
+The long-term debt consists of general obligation bonds and/or notes payable, pension and other post-employment benefits, accrued compensated absences, and operating lease obligations.